Kiveton Park F.C.: History

 Park finished as Premier Division North runners-up in their first season, and a year later won promotion to the CMFL's Supreme Division.
 In 1994 the village's colliery closed, and two years later, after losing its biggest financier, the club went into hibernation.
 The club was reformed in 1999, re-joining the CMFL Premier Division.
 In 2003 they finished as runners-up, gaining promotion back to the Supreme Division, but were relegated back again two years later because of their failure to install floodlights.
 This blow came just days after they had won the Sheffield & Hallamshire Association Cup for the second year running.
 It wasn't until the league restructured in 2011 to form North and South divisions that the club regained Step 7 status in the English football league system.

 In 2013 the club decided, due to the cost of travelling to away games, to leave the CMFL, and join the more local Sheffield & Hallamshire County Senior Football League (S&HCSL).
 Kiveton entered the Second Division of the S&HCSL for the start of the 2013–14 season.
-After years in Division Two, Park won promotion to Division One of the S&HCSL in 2017; the same year that the club left its Hard Lane home of nearly a century to move to the playing fields of Wales High School.
+After four years in Division Two, Park won promotion to Division One of the S&HCSL in 2017, and in 2025 they returned to the eleventh tier of the pyramid after a twelve-year absence by winning the Division One title.